 UFS 3.0 introduces sizeable gains in performance from UFS 2.1, with the standard now offering sequential reads of 2,100MB/s and writes of 410MB/s.
 And when you pit it against eMMC 5.1, there's a 6x increase in random read and an 8.5x increase in sequential reads.
 UFS relies on a dual-lane system wherein there are two channels for reading and two for writing data, and the way it works is similar to that of MIMO (multiple-input and multiple-output) in networking.

 That's more than adequate for everything from seamless 4K video playback to intensive gaming and all mobile VR use cases.
 Theoretically, you won't even notice any difference between a phone running UFS 2.1 and one using UFS 3.0.
-With sequential reads of over 2Gbps, the storage module isn't going to be the bottleneck anytime soon, and at this point, UFS 3.0 is simply a way to future-proof your device.
+With sequential reads of over 2Gbps, the storage module isn't going to be the bottleneck anytime soon, and at this point, UFS 3.0 is simply a way to future-proof your device and pave the way for 8K video recording.